 Disadvantages of Homemade Toothpaste

 Toothpastes that are made at home leave out a key ingredient: fluoride.
 Fluoride is a mineral that's found in soil and rocks, and it helps keep tooth enamel strong.
-The ADA reports that toothpaste with fluoride is responsible for a significant reduction in cavities since 1960.
+The Singapore Ministry of Health notes that studies have repeatedly shown that tooth decay decreases when fluoride is added to a community's water supply.
+Major organisations like American Dental Association, World Health Organization and American Medical Association have endorsed the addition of fluoride to water supply.
 If you make your own toothpaste at home, you'll be missing out on the important benefits of fluoride.

 While the ingredients in homemade toothpastes may be natural, that doesn't mean they're all safe for your teeth.
 Some ingredients, like lemon juice, are acidic and may damage enamel.
 Other ingredients, like baking soda, are mildly abrasive, which is also harmful to enamel.